 The New York Post on the Sotomayor pick abbreviates the name of the 44th President of the United States of America with a friendly familiarity.
 The headline reads: “SUPREMA Latina NYer is Bam’s historic nominee”

-By chance, I came across again an essay by Paul Krugman I first read 3 years ago, in which he seeks to understand why anyone could be opposed to the claims of mainstream economics in favour of free trade, particuarly anyone intelligent and informed.
+Without intending to, I again came across an essay by Paul Krugman that I had first read 3 years ago, in which he seeks to understand why anyone could be opposed to the claims of mainstream economics in favour of free trade, particuarly anyone intelligent and informed.
 Unfortunately, Krugman fails at his self-appointed task, because he resorts to arguments which are essentially ad hominem attacks on the opponents of free trade theories.

 In the context of the assessment of alternative public policies I view ad hominem arguments as invalid and irrational, a sign that a proponent cannot provide substantive justifications for his or her claims.
 (Such personalist attacks are not necessarily invalid or irrational in all contexts.)
 I believe economists do themselves and their profession a great disservice by dismissing arguments against free trade on the grounds of ignorance or insufficient intelligence, or any of the other ad hominem arguments Krugman uses.